Galactic Hunter | Our Full Astrophotography Equipment

 1) 8" Newtonian Astrograph

-The first telescope we used for nearly all of our imaging sessions was the 8" Newtonian Astrograph.
+The first telescope we used for nearly all of our imaging sessions was an 8" Newtonian Astrograph.
 It was really cheap ($499) but this type of reflector is rising in price each year!
 We consider it an amazing entry-level telescope.
 It is fantastic for photographing deep-sky objects and it does a great job for visual observations as well!

 Update: We no longer own this telescope because we gave it away to our good friend Diana (@vanillamoon_astro on Instagram), who is doing a wonderful job of capturing beautiful images with it.
 Watch the video below to see her reaction and learn more about Diana.
 She is also a founding member of STELA - Striving To Engage Ladies in Astrophotography.